Michael Harris II Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- Weaver makes the start for the Reds, his 12th of the season.
-He is 1-2 with a 6.47 ERA and 50 strikeouts through 57 2/3 innings pitched.
+- Ashcraft makes the start for the Reds, his 14th of the season.
+He is 3-5 with a 6.78 ERA and 50 strikeouts in 65 2/3 innings pitched.

-- The righty last appeared on Sunday against the Houston Astros, when he went five innings, allowing five earned runs while giving up 10 hits.
+- In his last time out on Thursday, June 8, the right-hander threw 2 2/3 innings against the Los Angeles Dodgers, allowing three earned runs while surrendering three hits.

-- In 11 games this season, the 29-year-old has a 6.47 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .302 to opposing batters.
+- The 25-year-old has put up an ERA of 6.78, with 6.9 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.